 Coexisting with Coyotes

 Keeping coyotes wild and wary is the key to successful coexistence.
 Coyotes are common throughout North America and thrive near urban areas.
-You may see and hear them more during mating season (Dec-Feb) and when juveniles are dispersing from family groups (Sept-Nov).
-Most coyotes are reclusive and although habituated to urban life and may observe you for a moment then leave.
+You may see and hear them more during mating season (Dec -Feb) and when juveniles are dispersing from family groups (Sept - Nov).
+Most coyotes are reclusive and and may observe you for a moment, then disappear.

-However, bold coyotes should not be tolerated but instead be given the clear message (through hazing) to not be comfortable near people and in urban spaces.
+For their own good, bold coyotes should not be tolerated.
+Instead, give them the clear message through hazing to not get too comfortable near people and in urban spaces.
 These safety tips will help increase your comfort and decrease conflicts when living or recreating near North America’s native “Song Dog.”

 DON’T FEED COYOTES.
 Their life and your safety depend on coyotes remaining wild and naturally wary of people.